dipunm/seedxor/assets/dice-xor-instructions.md

 The first thing we need to do, is to roll a die 140 times (roll 70 times for the 12 word variant).
 An 8 sided die is technically fairer, but a 6 sided die will do fine too.

+> [!TIP]
+> When using 6-sided dice, this method introduces a small amount of bias due to uneven probabilities.
+> The actual entropy in your seed phrase will be slightly below the theoretical maximum:
+> – ~127.22 bits for a 12-word seed (vs. 128 bits)
+> – ~254.44 bits for a 24-word seed (vs. 256 bits)
+>
+> This difference is negligible for practical security.
+> If you want to maximize entropy, consider using 8-sided dice.

 If we have multiple dice, we can speed up the process by rolling them together.

 As we roll the dice, write the results in the `Rolls` row in the `A` section of the table.
 Put exactly 6 outcomes in each column.